 Assessing exactly what type of pests or disease a cherry has is not always easy and a chemical treatment should only be used when it is clear that they are an appropriate treatment for the problem.
 Comparing the symptoms to pictures in books or taking a sample to your local garden center is a good start.
 Your local cooperative extension service office can also be a great source of information to identify diseases and recommend the appropriate course of action.

 - Pendula higan cherries are a weeping variety with light pink flowers and tiny black fruits that birds love to devour.

 - Yoshino akebono is cherry with an upright growth habit, a handsome rounded form, and light pink flowers.

-- Brighter Blooms offers five different varieties of flowering cherry; they are pricey ranging from $50 to $100 plus shipping, but they are guaranteed to be 5 to 6 feet tall when shipped and several of their cherry trees received excellent reviews from customers.
+- Brighter Blooms offers six different varieties of flowering cherry; they are pricey ranging from $50 to $100 plus shipping, but they are guaranteed to be 5 to 6 feet tall when shipped and several of their cherry trees received excellent reviews from customers.

 - Nature Hills also gets stellar reviews on the seven different varieties of flowering cherry they offer and their prices are also in the $50 to $100 range, though the tree size is slightly smaller when shipped